anthonyronda/text-to-json-demo/README.md

-# wiki-to-embedding
+# text-to-json-demo

-Using help from OpenAI, we can make an embedding out of any wiki (such as SRD wikis)
+Using help from OpenAI, we can make an embedding out of any wiki (such as SRD wikis) and then query it to make hundreds of JSON files

 ## How it works